Standardization and Titration Techniques in Chemistry

 Titration

 Titration is a technique used to determine the concentration of an unknown solution by reacting it with a solution of known concentration (the standard solution).
-The reaction is typically carried out in a burette, which is used to deliver the standard solution to the unknown solution.
+The reaction is typically carried out using a burette to precisely deliver the standard solution to the unknown solution.

 Endpoint

-The endpoint is the point at which the reaction between the unknown solution and the standard solution is complete.
-The endpoint is typically detected using an indicator, which is a solution that changes color when the reaction is complete.
+The endpoint is the point at which the reaction between the unknown solution and the standard solution is visually deemed complete.
+The endpoint is typically detected using an indicator, which is a substance that changes color when the reaction is complete.
+It's important to note that the endpoint may not be exactly the same as the equivalence point.

 Equivalence Point

-The equivalence point is the point at which the moles of the standard solution added are equal to the moles of the unknown solution.
+The equivalence point is the point at which the moles of the standard solution added are stoichiometrically equal to the moles of the unknown solution.
+This is the theoretical point of complete reaction.

 Equipment and Techniques